Brown marmorated stink bug

 Eggs are cream to yellow-orange and approximately 1.6 mm long and laid in clusters on the underside of leaves.

 They can be confused with a number of other brown coloured stinkbugs that are present in Australia.
-There is a comprehensive identification guide on the Department of Agriculture and Water Resources website.
+There is a comprehensive identification guide on the Department of Agriculture, Water and the Environment website.

 Brown marmorated stink bug is native to eastern Asia (China, Japan and Taiwan) but was introduced to North America in the mid-1990s and more recently to Europe, where it is rapidly becoming a serious pest.